 The link below gives a few more solved examples:

-In the next section, we will see derivatives of
+In the next section, we will see second order derivatives.

 Previous